 Explore a Visual History of the Internet in This New Book From TASCHEN

 The 21 chapters of this book explore everything from the first viral website to how artificial intelligence came to live online.
-Web Design also allows readers to have a glimpse inside the minds of some of the people who paved the way for other online pioneers, such as Jonathan Gay, creator of Flash.
+Web Design also allows readers to learn more about online pioneers, such as Jonathan Gay, creator of Flash.

 It's in the visual evolution where Web Design really stands out.
 Readers can see the first photo ever uploaded online, which was of a comedy band called Les Horribles Cernettes, a group composed of CERN employees.
 There are also photos of more recent accomplishments, like the Mind Scalextric, where users wore headsets and controlled a racecar with their thoughts.
 And, of course, there are photos that will simply make you feel just a bit nostalgic—think the famously indestructible Nokia phone.

 CERN computer scientist Tim Berners-Lee was the first to propose the idea for a database of hypertext links that allowed people to send data and communicate across a network just over 30 years ago.
 For Berners-Lee, the creation was meant as a more convenient way to find information at work; little did he know what it would evolve into.
 You can learn more about the internet—like the fact that you can still visit the first-ever website—by heading here.

 Mental Floss has affiliate relationships with certain retailers and may receive a small percentage of any sale.
 But we choose all products independently and only get commission on items you buy and don't return, so we're only happy if you're happy.
 Thanks for helping us pay the bills!